Table of Contents

 Also consider charging more for extended sessions and specialized work, and list enhancements as optional add-ons.
 Some clients use health benefits or HSAs, but coverage can vary.

-So, ask them to confirm eligibility and provide an itemized receipt when needed.
-When setting your Massage Therapy Cost, make sure it covers your time, travel, and expenses, while still being fair for your clients.
+So, ask them to confirm eligibility and provide an itemised receipt when needed.
+When setting your Massage therapy cost, make sure it covers your time, travel, and expenses while remaining fair to your clients.

 Before setting a number, it's important to consider the variables that can impact your pricing.
 From travel costs to market demand, each factor plays a role in shaping your rate structure.